 We’re pleased to share the news that the European Medicines Agency (EMA) Committee for Medicinal Products for Human Use (CHMP) has issued a positive opinion regarding the use of eculizumab (Soliris) as a treatment for people with refractory generalised myasthenia gravis who are anti-acetylcholine receptor (AChR) antibody-positive.
 This particular type of myasthenia gravis (MG) is very rare and does not respond to conventional immunosuppressive therapy.

 Eculizumab is an antibody that blocks part of the body’s immune response.
 It was tested in people with refractory generalised MG as part of a phase 3 study called REGAIN.
-Although some clinical improvements were reported, the results of this study were not statistically significant.
+Although some clinical improvements were reported, the study’s primary efficacy endpoint did not reach statistical significance.
+The primary endpoint is the main result that is measured at the end of a study to see if a drug or treatment was effective.

 The pharmaceutical company, Alexion, submitted to the CHMP data from both the REGAIN study and a longer-term extension study, which remains ongoing.